-The Annual Program Plan/Program Review document, found on the Program Review website and the Student Services Planning Council website, are reviewed by the Student Services Planning Council at several of the meetings and feedback is provided to the areas.
+The Annual Program Plan and Review document, found on the Program Review website, are reviewed by the Student Services Planning Council at several of the meetings and feedback is provided to the areas.
 After these reviews, all of the Annual Plans and Program Reviews are compiled into one document for review by the campus.